philou/philou.github.com/source/_posts/2016-11-03-how-to-kill-scrum-zombies.markdown

 ### A dash of turnover

 Too much turnover can be fatal to a team, but not having any will bring other kind of problems too.
-Newcomers will challenge the statusquo, and the "this is how it's done here" motto won't be enough for them.
+Newcomers will challenge the status-quo, and the "this is how it's done here" motto won't be enough for them.
 That's just what's needed to trigger a sane re-examination of the current practices.
 Oh ... and turnover between teams is fine too !
 If your company is large enough, you don't need to hire or fire people to create turnover, just encourage them to move to other teams !

 ## The tricky part of complexity

+By leaving time for other things than just cranking out stories, life will come back into the project, and zombies should go away.
+But wait, there's even more !

-The most counterintuitive thing with complex systems is that they make planning very difficult.
-By focusing too much on your main goal, you might get there later !
-By keeping no free time to explore other, seemingly unrelated, topics you might miss out opportunities that would remove a lot of the work to get there !
+Software projects are pretty complex beasts.
+One of the most counter-intuitive thing with these complex system is that they make planning very difficult.
+Focusing too much on your main goal might be slowing you down !

-Again, that's a case for small goals : in the face of complexity the tunnel effect becomes a tunnel maze effect.

 {% img center /imgs/2016-11-03-how-to-kill-scrum-zombies/large-tunnels-in-a-mine.jpg Crossroad of large tunnels in a mine %}

+In the face of complexity your project landscape is like a maze of tunnels !
+Who said you're choosing the best ones ?
+By keeping free time to explore other, seemingly unrelated, topics you might discover opportunities that will remove a lot of the work to get to your final destination !